deepanjali19/GitHub-Dashboard/README.md

 [Fork](https://help.github.com/articles/fork-a-repo/) and [clone](https://help.github.com/articles/cloning-a-repository/) the repository onto your computer.

-[Generate a github API access_token](https://github.com/settings/tokens) with repo permissions and put that key in `config.json`.
+[Generate a github API access_token](https://github.com/settings/tokens) with repo permissions (but generate a new key with more permissions if the situation calls for it) and put that key in `config.json`.
 Then run the following commands to get the app working locally on your machine:

 ```
 npm install